K-LabOJ/SampleCsEto/README.md

 Notes
 --------------------

-* This sample using Eto, A cross platform desktop and mobile user interface framework https://github.com/picoe/Eto
+* This sample using Eto, a cross platform desktop and mobile user interface framework https://github.com/picoe/Eto

 * This sample is for Rhino 5 only.
 Much of what is demonstrates will change in Rhino 6,